emgong/double-takes/app/posts/2013-06-05-supporting-typescript-in-lineman.md

 ```

 Now we've got the task working independently from the Lineman build process.
 For
-any arbitrary grunt task, this would be sufficient; simply run `lineman grunt
+any arbitrary grunt task, this would be sufficient; simply run <code>lineman grunt
-&lt;task&gt;`.
+&lt;task&gt;</code>.
 However, if we run `lineman build`, the typescript task will not
 be run.
 Let's add it to the Lineman build process.

 <h1 id="add-ts-to-build">Compile during Lineman build</h1>